 Thankfully, many hosted platforms like the CMS Hub and Squarespace will include an SSL certificate in their plans so you don’t have to worry about installing or renewing it.

 If you opt for a self-hosted platform like WordPress.org, most hosting providers will include an SSL in their plans as well.
 HostGator, for example, includes an SSL certificate in its lowest-tiered plans.
-If your solution does not include SSL, then you can purchase one from an SSL certificate provider.
+If your solution does not include SSL, then you can acquire one from an SSL certificate provider.

-In this post, we’ll discuss what this error message means and what could be causing it.
+In this post, we’ll discuss what this error means and what could be causing it.
 Then we’ll walk through the different steps you can take to resolve the error and get your site up and running again.

 What is an SSL certificate error?